bellhyve/zelta/README.md

 zpull will respond with something like: `14 streams received, 4G copied in 14 seconds`

 Simply repeat the process to update. zpull does not mount after replicated by default.
-Consider inheriting mountpoints for easier maintenenace, e.g., `zfs inherit -r mountpoint opt/Backups`
+Consider inheriting mountpoints for easier maintenance, e.g., `zfs inherit -r mountpoint opt/Backups`

 ### Quick Start: Back up the universe